yrc42/Winter2019_notes/psci/psci2.md

 - financial capital is more mobile than land

-- as financial capital gains importance due to industrialization, the exit of elite support becomes too costly for growth.
+- **as financial capital gains importance due to industrialization, the exit of elite support becomes too costly for growth**.
 If pressured, the elites will flee with their money

-  the poor demand smaller redistribution from the elites.
+- **the poor demand smaller redistribution from the elites.**

 - In response, elites would be willing to meet the demand of the poor

-- Democracies often fail in highly unequal societies
+### **Democracies often fail in highly unequal societies**

   - Failure stems from elite/poor redistributive conflicts